Quality/Published: August 27, 2018

 Scrap rate is the percentage of materials sent to production that never become part of finished products.
 In addition, you’ll want to keep a close eye on total scrap costs.

 Scrap to include in your calculations would be: vendor scrap, internal scrap, and internal setup scrap.
-Manufacturers usually have their own internal ways of calculating scrap, for example some companies would not include setup scrap, so its important to check with your company on what to include.
+Manufacturers usually have their own internal ways of calculating scrap, for example, some companies would not include setup scrap, so it’s important to check with your company on what to include.

 An easy way to calculate scrap is: